 I can still recall the time I witnessed a Pareto chart in use for the very first time.
 Our manufacturing team was facing a myriad of problems related to quality, and there was a narrative contention on what required attention first.
-A certain quality manager walked into the conference room and displayed a simple chart on the projector, and all of a sudden; the way forward was blindingly obvious.
+A certain quality manager walked into the conference room and displayed a simple chart on the projector, and all of a sudden, the way forward was blindingly obvious.
 That's the impact of a Pareto chart: it slices through the commotion and indicates where to channel your energy.

 A Pareto chart is a vivid depiction that integrates both bar graphs and line graphs to illustrate each individual figure alongside the cumulative total figure.
-This chart aids in determining the "vital few" construct that has the most critical impact on a particular situation and or problem, named after an economist Vilfredo Pareto.
+This chart aids in determining the "vital few" construct that has the most critical impact on a particular situation and or problem, named after the economist Vilfredo Pareto.

 What stands out in a Pareto chart and is portrayed uniquely is the dual-nature design.
-The vertical bars represent and show the frequency or count of those different causes arranged in descending order from left to right.
+The vertical bars represent and show the frequency or count of those different causes, arranged in descending order from left to right.
 At the same time, a cumulative percentage line rises across the chart showing sight of factors contributing most to the total.
-The value of this portrayal allows the maximum amount of effort to be put in the area of focus where the results can be yielded in value.
+The value of this portrayal allows the maximum amount of effort to be put in the area of focus, where the results can be yielded in value.

 The basic principle of the Pareto chart is the well-known 80/20 rule that states approximately 80% of results are due to 20% of the effort.
-It's not a law of math, rather it is a heuristic; it is a rule of thumb that points to an imbalance.
-It is important to notice that it can not be a mathematical law, because these numbers can change (may be it becomes 70/30 or 90/10), but the main thesis remains true: the vast majority of change in results is the product of a small number of causes.
+It's not a law of math; rather, it is a heuristic it is a rule of thumb that points to an imbalance.
+It is important to notice that it can not be a mathematical law, because these numbers can change (maybe it becomes 70/30 or 90/10), but the main thesis remains true: the vast majority of change in results is the product of a small number of causes.

 In my career in project management, this is a principle I have witnessed time and time again.
 If we think of customer complaints, around 20% of the product features are responsible for 80% of them.
 Approximately 80% of project delays can be tied to 20% of task types.
 And roughly 80% of the productivity in a team is typically concentrated in 20% of the team members.

 The 80/20 rule assists in alleviating the assumption that all inputs and outputs are equal.
 Rather, it helps us find the key few things that will lead to the best results.
-For PMP practitioners, it means targeting with scarce resources those areas that will best serve their objectives.
+For PMP practitioners, it means targeting scarce resources in those areas that will best serve their objectives.

 A prominent fallacy I encounter repeatedly is the assumption that all percentages need to sum up to 100.
 The 80/20 principle is not concerning percentages adding to 100; rather, it is concerned with relative allocation.
 The key understanding is divided attention, not mathematics.